 I make little spaces in my day for mom, but I don’t really know how to help.
-I take her to visit her sister.
-We stop for lunch.
-We shop for groceries.
+We visit her sister, stop for lunch.
+Sometimes we shop for groceries together.
 I look for activities she loves to do.
 We’ve lined up some furniture to refinish, and at least once a week, when I’m here, I invite her over to make jelly with me.

 I don’t have to remind her to come over to make jelly.
 She remembers.
 Most times, she shows up with dinner.
 While I eat, she washes all the dishes that have collected in my sink to make room for jelly making.